FRavasco/TOP_LandingPage/README.md

 # TOP_LandingPage
-Landing page developed for The Odin Project
+Tipical landing page developed for The Odin Project.

+Final project using only HTML and CSS.
+From now on Javascript will be used too.